asadhex/databaseSerach_web_php/README.md

 > SQL Injections can destroy your whole server/website!

 # Thank You!
-> "What am i living for, if not for you?" - Johnny Preston
+> "What am i living for, if not for you?" - Asad Mehar AKA @axadhex

 ## License